 While prizes are the more visible core of our results-oriented model, we are also conscious of the need to create a vibrant and supportive arena in which our participating teams can effectively compete.
 Prize4Life is eager to collaborate and seek leveraged partnerships to ensure that appropriate infrastructure resources are in place to allow all competing teams equal opportunity to be successful.

-As one example of such partnership: in June 2009, Prize4Life and the Alzheimer Research Forum launched a new ALS-focused internet portal known as the The ALS Forum (go to: http://www.researchALS.org).
+As one example of such partnership: in June 2009, Prize4Life and the Alzheimer Research Forum launched a new ALS-focused internet portal known as the The ALS Forum.
 Reaction to the new web portal was swift and positive.
 The site offers ALS researchers around the world a one-stop access point for cutting edge research news and unique web-based resources.
+One key tool within the ALS Forum is ALSGene, a comprehensive, regularly updated collection of published genetic association studies in the field of ALS.
+Going forward the ALS Forum will be managed by Prize4Life-Israel.

 The Prize4Life SOD1 Mouse Colony